fedefary/signer/README.md

 }
 ```

-The library provides you an already instantiated RestTemplate bean that you can inject into your RestController or wherever it is needed (see the usage example paragraph).
+The library provides you an already instantiated RestTemplate bean that you can inject into your RestController or wherever it is needed.

 *All the http calls must be executed with this instance otherwise the library does not work*